martin-lorentzon/pattern-collections/README.md

 # Pattern Collections for Blender
 Pattern-based Collection Sorting allows for precise control over how our scenes are organised.
 Each collection holds its own pattern, a ruleset describing which objects to collect and those to leave out.
+Patterns can be exported to JSON files and be reused for future projects.

 ### We can utilise the currently implemented sorting categories ###
 * Included.../Excluded Names